wmcbrine/PDCurses/README.md

    https://pdcurses.org/

-For changes, see the [HISTORY] file.
+For changes, see the [History] file.
+The main documentation is now in the [man] directory.

 Legal Stuff